tari-labs/tari-university/src/digital-assets/confidential-assets/MainReport.md

 The general notation of mathematical expressions when specifically referenced are listed here.
 These notations are important pre-knowledge for the remainder of the report.

-- Let  $ p $ and $ q $ be large prime numbers.
+- Let $ p $ be a large prime number.
+- Let $ \mathbb G $ denote a cyclic group of prime order $ p $.
-- let $ \mathbb Z_p $ and $ \mathbb Z_q $ denote the ring of integers $ modulo \mspace{4mu} p $ and $ modulo \mspace{4mu} q $ respectively.
+- let $ \mathbb Z_p $ denote the ring of integers $ modulo \mspace{4mu} p $.
-- Let $ \mathbb F_p $ be the group of elliptic curve points
+- Let $ \mathbb F_p $ be a group of elliptic curve points over a finite (prime) field.
+- All references to Pedersen Commitment will imply (Elliptic Curve) Pedersen Commitment.

 ## The Basis of Confidential Assets

+### Confidential Transactions

-Confidential transactions are made confidential by replacing each explicit UTXO with a homomorphic commitment like an (Elliptic Curve) [Pedersen Commitment](../../cryptography/bulletproofs-protocols/MainReport.md#pedersen-commitments-and-elliptic-curve-pedersen-commitments) and made robust against overflow and inflation attacks by using efficient range proofs, like a [Bulletproof](../../cryptography/bulletproofs-and-mimblewimble/MainReport.md#how-do-bulletproofs-work).
-Pedersen Commitments are perfectly hiding - an attacker with infinite computing power cannot tell what amount has been committed to - and computationally binding - no efficient algorithm running in a practical amount of time can produce fake commitments except with small probability.
+Confidential transactions are made confidential by replacing each explicit UTXO with a homomorphic commitment, like an (Elliptic Curve) [Pedersen Commitment](../../cryptography/bulletproofs-protocols/MainReport.md#pedersen-commitments-and-elliptic-curve-pedersen-commitments), and made robust against overflow and inflation attacks by using efficient zero-knowledge range proofs, like a [Bulletproof](../../cryptography/bulletproofs-and-mimblewimble/MainReport.md#how-do-bulletproofs-work).

 Range proofs are proofs that a secret value, which has been encrypted or committed to, lies in a certain interval.
-It prevents any numbers coming near the magnitude of a large prime, say $ 2^{256} ​$, that can cause wrap around when adding a small number, e.g. proof that a number $ x \in [0,2^{52} - 1] ​$.
-The (Elliptic Curve) Pedersen Commitment has the following form:
+It prevents any numbers coming near the magnitude of a large prime, say $ 2^{256} $, that can cause wrap around when adding a small number, e.g. proof that a number $ x \in [0,2^{64} - 1] $.

+Pedersen Commitments are perfectly hiding (an attacker with infinite computing power cannot tell what amount has been committed to) and computationally binding (no efficient algorithm running in a practical amount of time can produce fake commitments except with small probability).
+The (Elliptic Curve) Pedersen Commitment for value $ x \in \mathbb Z_p $ has the following form
 $$
- C(x,r) = rH + xG
+C(x,r) = xH + rG
 $$
-where $ r $ is a random blinding factor and element of $ \mathbb Z_p $, $ G \in  \mathbb F_p $ a random generator point and $ H \in  \mathbb F_p $ specially chosen so that the value $ x_H $ to satisfy $ H = x_H G $ cannot be found except if the Elliptic Curve DLP (ECDLP) is solved.
+where $ r \in  \mathbb Z_p $ is a random blinding factor, $ G \in  \mathbb F_p $ is a random generator point and $ H \in  \mathbb F_p $ is specially chosen so that the value $ x_H $ to satisfy $ H = x_H G $ cannot be found except if the Elliptic Curve DLP<sup>[def][dlp~]</sup> (ECDLP) is solved.
+The Pedersen Commitment scheme is implemented with three algorithms: <code>Setup()</code> to set up the commitment parameters $ G $ and $ H $; <code>Commit()</code> to commit to the message $ x $ using the commitment parameters $ r $, $ H $ and $ G $ and <code>Open()</code> to open and verify the commitment.

+[Mimblewimble](../../protocols/mimblewimble-1/sources/PITCHME.link.md) is based on and achieves confidentiality using these primitives, thus Mimblewimble confidential transactions.
+If confidentiality is not sought inputs may be given as explicit amounts, in which case the homomorphic commitment to the given amount will have blinding factor $ r = 0 $.

+### Asset Commitments and Surjection Proofs

+The different assets needs to be identified and transacted with in a confidential manner and proven to not be inflationary, thus asset commitments and Asset Surjection Proofs (ASP) are defined.
+Given some asset description $ A $, the associated asset tag $ H_A \in \mathbb G $  is calculated using the Pedersen Commitment function <code>Setup()</code> using $ A $ as auxiliary input.
+The asset commitment to asset tag $ H_A $ is then defined as the point $ H = H_A + rG $, which will be used in place of the generator $ H $ in the Pedersen Commitments.
+An ASP scheme provides a proof for a set of asset commitments.
+Such a proof is secure if it is a zero-knowledge proof of knowledge for the blinding factor $ r $.

+### The Confidential Asset Scheme